While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 By Randall Reynolds

-Sedona Arts Center (late 1950's) as shown above.
-Photo courtesy of Bob Bradshaw the renowned
+Sedona Arts Center (1962) as shown above.
+Photo courtesy of Bob Bradshaw, the renowned

 Sedona photographer.
 According to Bradshaw the photo above is quite significant as it includes